mgesteiro/escornabot-Brivoi-DIY/3D/README.md

 ![switch-holder](switch-holder.png)

 ### Wheels
 Circular bed for the o-ring (no more "v").
 Updated "L" and "R" letters and dimensions of some of the holes.
-Part-Design only.
+Converted to Part-Design only.
+Available [base wheel](wheel-base.FCStd) ready to be customized.
 ![wheel-left](wheel-left.png)
 ![wheel-right](wheel-right.png)